 Specialty – Integrated Production and Logistics (PIL)

-- performance and continuous improvement management ;
+- performance management and continuous improvement,

-- flow modelling and optimisation ;
+- flow simulation and optimisation,

-Placements and industrial relations
+Internships and industrial relations

-International
+International outreach

 Professional openings